 In the 21st century, mishandling funds put Harrisburg in a financial crisis.
 Most notably, a trash to electricity plant that was supposed to boost the economy brought a debt of hundreds of millions of dollars.
 The total debt today has been estimated to be over $1.5 million, though missing audits and other issues have prevented an official total from being determined.
 In 2011, the city filed for Chapter 9 bankruptcy which was dismissed.
 A receiver was appointed to help handle the finances as city assets were seized.
 A plan was announced in 2013 to bring the city out of debt, a plan that is currently being put in place.

-The city of Harrisburg has an estimated population of almost 49,000 people.
+The city of Harrisburg has an estimated population of just over 49,000 people.
 This is down from the last census of 2010, which had a population of 49,528.
 The city has a total area of 11.86 square miles and a population density of over 6,015 people per square mile.